Poor Roads Hold Back Food Transportation In Ghana

 The above ordeals narrated by the farmers are not unique to them alone.
 Farmers across the country are facing the same challenges of poor roads in transporting their food commodities to feed the urban people.

-Vehicles stuck on muddy road in Yilo Krobo
+Vehicles are stuck on a muddy road in Yilo Krobo.

 Rising food inflation